pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 # The Big Surprise

-Time went on, we submitted a follow up talk to our talk to our research to Blackhat and Defcon, neither accepted it.
+Time went on, we submitted a follow up talk to Blackhat and Defcon, neither of them accepted it.
 Personally that has been disappointing, but nobody is entitled to have a slot at these conferences and it is their decision.

 Then on 2018-06-13 we got word from Francisco Alonso (@revskills) who mentioned a Twitter post by Yubico claiming